ChrisWren/grunt-weinre/README.md

 ```

 #### Running weinre concurrently
 A common use case is to run `weinre` with other tasks concurrently.
-This can be achieved with the following config, which uses [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent) to run weinre, [nodemon](https://github.com/ChrisWren/grunt-nodemon), [node-inspector](https://github.com/ChrisWren/grunt-node-inspector), and [watch](https://github.com/gruntjs/grunt-contrib-watch) in a single terminal tab:
+This can be achieved with the following config for the [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent) plugin which runs weinre, [nodemon](https://github.com/ChrisWren/grunt-nodemon), [node-inspector](https://github.com/ChrisWren/grunt-node-inspector), and [watch](https://github.com/gruntjs/grunt-contrib-watch) in a single terminal tab:

 ```js
 concurrent: {
   dev: {